iHemeda/pk-cashasitem/README.md

 # pk-cashasitem

 - Use cash or blackmonmey as item for qb-core
-- Blackmoney item as option you can use instead of MarkedBills
+- Blackmoney item as option you can use instead of MarkedBills (Optional)
 - Works with any inventory system
 - Works with any banking system